Omaha Truck Accident Lawyers - Hauptman, O'Brien, Wolf & Lathrop, LLC

 Who Is Responsible for Truck Accidents Under Nebraska Law?

 Like ordinary drivers, commercial truck drivers have a legal duty to share the road reasonably and responsibly.
 In other words, truck drivers owe a duty of care to the drivers, passengers, and pedestrians around them.
+Any careless, reckless, unreasonable, or unlawful behavior by the truck driver will be considered a breach of the duty of care.
+The truck driver will then become liable, legally responsible, for the damages they cause.

+Likewise, the companies that manufacture the trucks and their parts and accessories have a duty to make sure they are safe and operable.
 As you can see, it is possible to have a claim against multiple parties relating to the same truck accident.
 Depending on the circumstances, you could have claims against the driver, the trucking company, the truck manufacturer, a tire manufacturer, or even the government for creating dangerous roadway conditions.
+In most cases, each liable party will also have a liability insurance policy that provides coverage for your damages.

 Our Omaha truck accident lawyers can help you identify the party or parties that might be responsible for compensating you after a truck accident in Nebraska.